pymupdf/PyMuPDF/docs/pixmap.rst

       :arg str,fp filename: identifies the file to save to.
 May be either a string or a pointer to a file opened with "wb" (includes `io.BytesIO()` objects).
       :arg bool compress: whether to compress the resulting PDF, default is `True`.
       :arg str language: the languages occurring in the image.
 This must be specified in Tesseract format.
 Default is "eng" for English.
 Use "+"-separated Tesseract language codes for multiple languages, like "eng+spa" for English and Spanish.
-      : arg str tessdata: folder name of Tesseract's language support.
+      :arg str tessdata: folder name of Tesseract's language support.
 If omitted, this information must be present as environment variable `TESSDATA_PREFIX`.

       .. note:: **Will fail** if Tesseract is not installed or if the environment variable "TESSDATA_PREFIX" is not set to the `tessdata` folder name and not provided as parameter.